Content warning: This article contains graphic details regarding sexual assault and sexual abuse of minors. Reader discretion is recommended.

 Alleged abuse in Chi Alpha chapters

-A user named Sholt posted to the forum about an experience in 2021-22, alleging that his son was taken from Mountain Valley Fellowship in 2022 and brought to Savala’s home in Houston, where they sat naked in a sauna together.
-Sholt stated in the post they have “chosen to use [their] name as [their] user name.”
+A user named Sholt posted to the forum about an experience in 2021-22, alleging his son was taken from Mountain Valley Fellowship in 2022 and brought to Savala’s home in Houston, where they sat naked in a sauna together.
+Sholt said in the post they have “chosen to use [their] name as [their] user name.”

 Sholt said his son was either 12 or 13 when he met Savala at a youth group meeting at a church staff member’s home.

-“My son and [Savala] spoke for a bit, and [Savala] ended the conversation by saying, ‘I like you, you have something special,’” Sholt said.
-“Of course my son was so happy to hear that coming from this supposed great man of God, no[t] knowing he had been chosen by a pedophile.”
+“My son and [Savala] spoke for a bit, and [Savala] ended the conversation by saying, ‘I like you.
+You have something special,’” Sholt said.
+“Of course, my son was so happy to hear that coming from this supposed great man of God, no[t] knowing he had been chosen by a pedophile.”

 “I trusted our leadership and never gave [Savala] a second thought,” Sholt said.
 “My son told me the three of them sat nude, other then their towels, in the sauna.”